Dudo: Game play

 Each player starts having five dice and a cup, which is used for shaking the dice and concealing the dice from the other players.

 To decide order of play (who starts and who goes next), players roll a single die.
 Highest roll goes first, then next lowest and so on.
 In the event of a tie between 2 players, they simply re-roll until one gains a higher score.

 Each game round begins with the players shaking the dice in their cups, then slamming upside down cup on table so that shaken dice remain concealed fully inside the cup.
 Players carefully lift the cups to look at their own dice while keeping them concealed from other players.
 The first player then makes a bid about how many dice of a certain value are showing among all players, at a minimum.
 Aces (ones) are wild, meaning that they count as any other number.
-For example: a bid of "five threes" is a claim that there are at least five dice showing a three or an one, when you tally up all the dice across all players in the table.
+For example: a bid of "five threes" is a claim that there are at least five dice showing a three or a one, when you tally up all the dice across all players in the table.
 The player challenges the next player (moving clockwise) to raise the bid or call dudo to end the round.